 We’re delighted to offer you another beautiful guest post from Carol Brighton, artist and paper maker from Berkeley, California.
-Carol’s pilgrimage to Mount Kailash in far western Tibet inspired the series of quietly lovely handmade paper artworks she shares with us here, along with her photography and thoughts on the journey.
+Carol’s pilgrimage to Mt.
+Kailash in far western Tibet inspired the series of quietly lovely handmade paper artworks she shares with us here, along with her photography and thoughts on the journey.
 Carol’s art, in its calm and joyful spirit, gives you a glimpse of the deep soul of the great mountain.
 We wish you could experience also the large, marvelous original paperworks.
 If you’re inspired to travel to Mount Kailash from Carol’s images of Kailash, get more information at Mount Kailash: A Walk on Sacred Ground.

 The Great Mountain – Kailash Memories